Pear: Timber

 Pear wood is one of the preferred materials in the manufacture of high-quality woodwind instruments and furniture, and was used for making the carved blocks for woodcuts.
 It is also used for wood carving, and as a firewood to produce aromatic smoke for smoking meat or tobacco.
 Pear wood is valued for kitchen spoons, scoops and stirrers, as it does not contaminate food with color, flavor or smell, and resists warping and splintering despite repeated soaking and drying cycles.
 Lincoln describes it as "a fairly tough, very stable wood... (used for) carving... brushbacks, umbrella handles, measuring instruments such as set squares and T-squares... recorders... violin and guitar fingerboards and piano keys... decorative veneering."
 Pearwood is the favored wood for architect's rulers because it does not warp.
 It is similar to the wood of its relative, the apple tree (Malus domestica) and used for many of the same purposes.

 Nutrition

 Raw pear is 84% water, 15% carbohydrates and contains negligible protein and fat (table).
-In a 100 g reference amount, raw pear supplies 239 kJ of food energy, a moderate amount of dietary fiber, and no other essential nutrients in significant amounts (table).
+In a 100 g reference amount, raw pear supplies 239 kJ of food energy, a moderate amount of dietary fiber, and no micronutrients in significant amounts (table).

-Comparison

 Research

-Preliminary research is investigating whether there is a correlation between apple/pear consumption and improved cardiovascular health.
+A 2019 review found preliminary evidence for the potential of pear consumption to favorably affect cardiovascular health.